nejlaBelagosi/Tour_and_Travel_BiH_API---Testing/README.md

-# 🌍 Tour & Travel API – Postman Tests
+# 🌍 Tour & Travel BiH API – Postman Tests

 This repository contains **Postman collections, environments, and test scripts** for the **Tour & Travel API**.
 It is designed for **API testing, CI/CD integration, and documentation**.